jebyrnes/kelp_gom_thermal_causal/raw_data/README.md

     Offshore islands have higher scores and sites within rivers or estuaries with lower scores.
 -   latitude - Latitude in decimal degrees.
--   longitude - Longitude in decimal degrees.\
+-   longitude - Longitude in decimal degrees.
 -   depth - Numeric depth in m.
--   quadrat - Integer ID of quadrat along a transect
+-   quadrat - Integer ID of quadrat along a transect.
 -   time - HH:MM time of day of dive.
 -   sand - Percent cover in 1m\^2 quadrat of sand.
 -   pebble - Percent cover in 1m\^2 quadrat of pebbles.